Curriculum Overview

 The teaching of spiritual, moral, social and cultural development to our pupils is at the centre of our curriculum but is primarily woven through our positive and nurturing ethos.
 While Fundamental British Values are taught during discreet lessons, we model them in daily management, organisation and interactions.

-Some BPA sites are having weekly Zippy’s Friends sessions which is a school based social emotional learning programme for 5-7 year olds.
+Some Beckmead Park Academy sites are having weekly Zippy’s Friends sessions, which is a school-based social emotional learning programme for 5-7 year olds.
 The fundamental concept behind the programme is very simple – if we can teach young children how to cope with difficulties, they should be better able to handle problems and crises in adolescence and later life.
-9 – 11-year-olds are having Passport sessions which is a school based social emotional learning programme.Children develop their own positive strategies to deal with problems through engaging activities: reading the comic strips, discussion, role-play and games.
+9 – 11 year olds are having Passport sessions, which is a school-based social emotional learning programme.
+Children develop their own positive strategies to deal with problems through engaging activities: reading the comic strips, discussion, role-play and games.

-Children develop their own positive strategies to deal with problems through engaging activities: listening to stories, discussion, games, role-play and drawing
+Children develop their own positive strategies to deal with problems through engaging activities: listening to stories, discussion, games, role-play and drawing.

 Our health education aims to teach children to understand physical and emotional wellbeing, so they can make good decisions about their health and explores how our physical and emotional health are linked.
 We teach our children that keeping healthy is not just about doing regular exercise.
 Our children are taught self-regulation strategies through the PSHE Association programme.
 This allows them to develop the necessary skills to identify how they feel and what they need to do to help them feel ‘just right’.